Thiruvannamalai (film)

-Thiruvannamalai is a 2008 Indian Tamil-language masala film written and directed by Perarasu.
-It stars Arjun Sarja, Pooja Gandhi, Karunas, Sai Kumar and Vidharth.
+Thiruvannamalai is a 2008 Indian Tamil-language action film written and directed by Perarasu.
+It stars Arjun in the main dual lead role, with Pooja Gandhi and P. Sai Kumar playing supporting roles.
 The music was composed by Srikanth Deva.

-The film was later dubbed in Hindi as Main Hoon Vinashak and in Telugu as Jai Sambasiva.
+Thiruvannamalai was released on 19 December 2008.
+The film was a decent hit at the box-office.
+It was later dubbed in Hindi as Main Hoon Vinashak and in Telugu as Jai Sambasiva.

 Plot

-Easwaran (Arjun Sarja) is an upright, honest youth who runs a local cable channel in Kumbakonam.
+Easwaran is an upright, honest youth who runs a local cable channel in Kumbakonam.
 He is known to fight for causes of the society and the common man.
-He enters into fisticuffs with local MLA Poongundran (Sai Kumar) after he exposes his corrupt and greedy ways through his cable TV channel.
-Fearing trouble, his mother Alamelu (Sudha) takes him to a saint in Thiruvannamalai.
+He falls in love with Malathi.
+He enters into fisticuffs with local MLA Poongundran after he exposes his corrupt and greedy ways through his cable TV channel.
+Fearing trouble, his mother Alamelu takes him to a saint in Thiruvannamalai.
 Guruji resembles Easwaran.
 A sequence of events forces them to swap places.
 The soft-spoken Swami tries to sort all issues through non-violent means (Gandhian philosophy).
-Halfway through, Duraisingam (Karunas) dies in the hands of Poongundran and Poovarasu (Vidharth).
+Halfway through, Duraisingam dies in the hands of Poongundran and Poovarasu.
 In the climax, Guruji kills Poongundran.